ucsd-cse95-f19/ucsd-cse95-f19.github.io/index.md

           "N/A" if there is no staff meeting/lecture that week, put "Midterm" if the lecture was in-class exam), and highlight the cells for which the tutors are absent for.

+    3. Attendance FAQs:
+       - What if I am sick?
+          Stay home and get better.
+Write "sick" instead of signing your name
+       - What if I have to miss class for some other reason?
+          You must get permission from your instructor in advance.
+You must substitute this missed work with some other work (for credit, not pay)
+       - What if a class/staff meeting is cancelled?
+           Write "cancelled".
+You do not need to make up this hour.

     If you miss more than 10% of the lectures that you should attend, you cannot pass CSE95.